bump-sh/docs/docs/help/specifications-support/asyncapi-support.md

 ## Partially supported: message object `payload`

-Message#payload could be of any type according to the specification, but we only support `SchemaObject` type.
+[Message object](https://github.com/okere-prince/asyncapi/blob/master/versions/2.0.0/asyncapi.md#message-object) field `payload` could be of any type according to the specification, but we only support `SchemaObject` type.

 ## Partially supported: server `security` and `securitySchemes`

-We support AsyncAPI `securitySchemes` property with these authentication types:
+AsyncAPI `securitySchemes` property with these authentication types are supported:

 - `http`
 - `apiKey`